 Analyzing New Oriental Education's Unusual Options Activity

-Shares of New Oriental Education (NYSE:EDU) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $5.84.
+New Oriental Education (NYSE:EDU) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $6.27 following the option alert.

 - Trade Type: PUT